mygithubangebenie/Work_Sample_educational_mentor/2_fleshed_out_headline.md

 - Output
 tp> Rails 4.2.4

-- Step 5: Install JavaScript RuntimeLet us install Node.js from the Yum repository.
+- Step 5: Install JavaScript Runtime
+Let us install Node.js from the Yum repository.
 We will take Node.js from EPEL yum repository.
 Use the following command to add the EPEL package to the yum repository.

-tp> sudo yum -y install epel-releaseUse the following command for installing the Node.js package. tp> sudo yum install nodejs
+tp> sudo yum -y install epel-release
+Use the following command for installing the Node.js package.

+tp> sudo yum install nodejs

-- Step 6: Install DatabaseBy default, Rails uses sqlite3, but you may want to install MySQL, PostgreSQL, or other RDBMS.
+- Step 6: Install Database
+By default, Rails uses sqlite3, but you may want to install MySQL, PostgreSQL, or other RDBMS.
 This is optional; if you have the database installed, then you may skip this step and it is not mandatory that you have a database installed to start the rails server.

-- For this tutorial, we are using PostgreSQL database.
+For this tutorial, we are using PostgreSQL database.
 Therefore use the following commands to install PostgreSQL.

-tp> sudo yum install postgresql-server postgresql-contribAccept the prompt, by responding with a y.
-Use the following command to create a PostgreSQl database cluster. tp> sudo postgresql-setup initdbUse the following command to start and enable PostgreSQL. tp> sudo systemctl start postgresqltp> sudo systemctl enable postgresql
+tp> sudo yum install postgresql-server postgresql-contrib Accept the prompt, by responding with a y.
+Use the following command to create a PostgreSQl database cluster.

+tp> sudo postgresql-setup initdb
+Use the following command to start and enable PostgreSQL.

+tp> sudo systemctl start postgresql tp> sudo systemctl enable postgresql
+Keeping Rails Up-to-Date
+Assuming you have installed Rails using RubyGems, keeping it up-to-date is relatively easy.
+We can use the same command in both Windows and Linux platform.
+Use the following command −

+tp> gem update rails

 - NB:if you are using Linux you should follow all steps above without jump to any one stepsthen you will be successful in environment of ruby on rails.